What do rising interest rates mean for the stock market, and how can I make money on this increasing trend?

-So, on average, whenever the Bank of Canada starts a cycle of raising interest rates we can expect to see approximately 5–6 increases.
+Thus, on average, whenever the Bank of Canada starts a cycle of raising interest rates we can expect roughly 5–6 hikes.

-It's safe to say we won't get back to the days of 16% interest rates as seen in the early 90's, but we can expect to get back to the 3%–6% range that we saw throughout the early 2000's.
+It's safe to say we won't get back to the days of 16% interest rates as seen in the early 90's, but we can expect to get back into the 3%–6% range as we saw throughout the early 2000's.

 As you can see we are just starting to come off the bottom – early days!

-When do higher interest rates start to impact the stock market and my investments?
+When will higher interest rates start to impact the stock market and my investments?

 Just because interest rates are moving higher doesn't necessarily mean bad news for the stock market, at least not yet.

-Take the US for example.
-In their last four rate increase cycles they raised interest rates 10 times (on average) during each cycle.
-The US stock market (S&P 500) moved up an average of 23% during each of these cycles.
+During their last four rate increase cycles they raised interest rates 10 times (on average) during each cycle.
+The U.S. stock market (S&P 500) moved up 23% (on average) during each of these cycles.

 So, it's not all doom and gloom, but there is a point at which we need to start getting concerned.

-Essentially, bonds start competing with the equity markets, and with so many baby boomers retiring on fixed incomes they can't afford the volatile swings of the stock market so they switch to bonds.
+Essentially, bonds start competing with the equity markets, and with so many baby boomers retiring on fixed incomes they can't afford the volatile swings of the stock market, and thus, switch to bonds.

-How long until we need to start worrying?
+How long until I need to start worrying?

-As mentioned above, markets don't typically start to feel the impact of rising interest rates until we reach the 4%–5% range.
+As mentioned above, markets don't typically start to feel the impact of rising interest rates until we get into the 4%–5% range.

-With Canada currently sitting at 1.00%, and the US at 1.25%, clearly, we have a long way to go and are still quite early in the cycle.
+With Canada currently sitting at 1.25%, and the US at 1.50%, clearly we have a long way to go and are still very early in the cycle.
 So, nothing to worry about in the near-term.